sevagh/MiXiN/README.md

 MiXiN, or **M**usic **X**traction with **N**onstationary Gabor Transforms, is a model for harmonic/percussive/vocal source separation based on [Convolutional Denoising Autoencoders](https://arxiv.org/abs/1703.08019).
 The pretrained models are trained on Periphery stems from the albums Juggernaut, Omega, Periphery III and Hail Stan (available for purchase [here](https://store.periphery.net/music/music)).

-MiXiN takes the simple [median-filtering HPSS](http://dafx10.iem.at/papers/DerryFitzGerald_DAFx10_P15.pdf) algorithm (which applies soft masks computed from harmonic and percussive magnitude estimates), replaces the STFT with an NSGT using 96 bins per Bark frequency band, and replaces the simple (but not so impressive) median filtering estimation step with trained CDAEs.
+MiXiN takes the simple [median-filtering HPSS](http://dafx10.iem.at/papers/DerryFitzGerald_DAFx10_P15.pdf) algorithm (which applies soft masks computed from harmonic and percussive magnitude estimates), replaces the STFT with an NSGT with 96 bands on the Bark frequency scale from 0-22050Hz, and replaces the simple (but not so impressive) median filtering estimation step with trained CDAEs.

 MiXiN has only been tested on my own Linux computer - if you experience any issues, or need help getting it running somewhere else, feel free to use GitHub issues to ask or suggest anything.